Toadie Rebecchi: Departure and guest returns

 In July 2024, the character was announced as being involved in the forthcoming "Death in the Outback" storyline, during which promotional material stated that one character would depart the series.
 While the guest character of Heath Royce (Ethan Panizza) was killed during the episode first shown on 22 August, Toadie and Mackenzie Hargreaves (Georgie Stone) were both also left in potentially fatal circumstances.
 After freeing himself and Mel from Heath's captivity, Toadie collapsed onto train tracks in the Outback and experienced visions of his five wives before passing out.
 Moloney described the possibility of Toadie dying in the Outback as "a pretty spectacular way to go".

 Although Toadie survives the ordeal, Moloney described the character as "mentally gone" and accepting that he cannot fight any longer, influencing his subsequent decision to leave Erinsborough.
 Moloney approved of the "positive resolution" to the emotional storyline, a well as the "fun" of the farewell party in his departure episode.

 Moloney reprised his role in late November 2024 for his first of multiple forthcoming guest stints.
 The storyline revolves around Toadie returning to Erinsborough for a visit, and asking if Nell could temporarily live with the Kennedys after his father Kevin Rebecchi was diagnosed with cancer and was set to die.
 Toadie later allows Nell to move in with Terese after she requests it for both of them.
 In an interview for Ramsay Street Revelations, Ayisha Salem-Towner, who plays Nell, reveals that after Moloney's exit, her future on the show was "a little bit uncertain for several months".
 She then went on to say that "The producers came up with the idea that Nell can stay with Terese, who can be her guardian."
 Toadie remains on screen for about 2 weeks, before going back to Colac with Hugo.

 Another return for Toadie was confirmed in February for March 2025, which coincides with the show's 40th anniversary.
 Spoiler pictures released by Digital Spy reveal he will return in the episode broadcast on Thursday 13 March, and will share scenes with Nell, Terese, Paul and Nell's boyfriend JJ Varga-Murphy (Riley Bryant).
 He returned again on 1 May, to help Nell process her manslaughter of Sebastian Metcalfe (Rarmian Newton).
 He returned again on 1 September for Aaron's departure, and remained to support Nell following her breakup with JJ.

+On 28 November 2025, it was confirmed that Moloney had been unavailable to return for the upcoming finale episodes, and had thus made his final appearance as Toadie.